LelsersLasers/BudgetLUT/README.md

 ## TODO

 - Not forcably convert file formats to PNG?
-- During apply step reply (but no mention) about the current state of the process
 - Applying store is not KV, just list unique keys
 - Actually understand the monads and side effects instead of just lifting/idk even know
 	- And get rid of all the random side effects